 Watch the Pre-recorded Webinar to Learn More about the 2019 Application Cycle

-The EWRG is a competitive program that provides reimbursement funding for activities that increase reuse, recycling and composting, as well as diversion-related outreach and education activities at public events.
+The EWRG program is a competitive grant that provides reimbursement funding for activities that increase reuse, recycling and composting, as well as diversion-related outreach and education activities at public events.
 Grant dollar amounts are awarded based on event attendance and eligibility criteria found in the Application Information Document.

 To be eligible for a grant award, events must:

-- Be within SWACO's jurisdiction of Franklin County (PDF)
+- Occur within SWACO's jurisdiction of Franklin County (PDF)

 - Occur during the grant cycle calendar year.